Jinju: Economy and business

-Jungbu (Central) in Boryeong, Chungnam of Korea monopoly utility co. of giant Kepco in Naju of Gwangju metro head office.
+Jungbu (Central) in Boryeong, Chungnam of Korea Monopoly Utility Co. of the giant Kepco in Naju of Gwangju metro head office.

 Transportation

 The main highway in Jinju is National Highway 10 or Namhae Expressway.

-The closest airports to Jinju are Sacheon Airport (domestic) and Gimhae International Airport (International).
+The closest airports to Jinju are Sacheon Airport (domestic) and Gimhae International Airport.

-Jinju is served by passenger service at Jinju Station along the Gyeongjeon Line.
+Jinju is served by passenger rail service at Jinju Station along the Gyeongjeon Line.